wonarii/CART210-glossary/glossary.md

 ## Ransomware

-Ransomware is a specific class of malware that demand a payment in exchange for a stolen functionality.
-The phenomenon first appeared around 2005.
-Most ransomwares “make an intensive use of file encryption as an extortion means… they encrypt various files on victim’s hard drives before asking for a ransom to get the files decrypted.” [^Gazet10RW]
+Ransomware is a specific class of malware that demands a payment (usually in the form of [cyrptocurrency](../main/glossary.md#crytocurrency)) in exchange for a stolen functionality.
+The phenomenon first appeared around 2005, and indidents have only increased.
+Most ransomwares “make an intensive use of file encryption as an extortion means"[^Gazet10RW].
+Often, the ransomeware encrypts various files on victim’s hard drives before asking for a ransom to get the files decrypted.

-There are 4 more major types of ransomware: crypto (encrypts data important to victims), locker (locks victims out of their systems), scareware (tricks users into buying or downloading malicious software, often through startling messages), and leakware (threatens to make users data public unless a ransom is paid). [^Razaulla23RW]
+There are 4 more major types of ransomware:[^Razaulla23RW]
+1. Crypto: encrypts data important to victims
+2. Locker: locks victims out of their systems
+3. Scareware: tricks users into buying or downloading malicious software, often through startling messages
+4. Leakware: threatens to make users data public unless a ransom is paid

+In 2023, ransomeware payouts totaled over $1.1 billion USD from an estimated 4,399 different attacks - the most costly year ever, twice as much as the year before.
+However, only 29% of ransomware victims in the final quarter of 2023 paid the demanded ransoms - a significant drop from years before, where 70-80% were paid, which suggests more lucrative targets are being selected for attacks.
+Close to 75% of ransomeware payouts top the million dollar mark.[^Greenberg24]

+- want to add something about political uses of ransomware vs criminal

 [^Gazet10RW]: Gazet, Alexandre.
 2010.
 “Comparative Analysis of Various Ransomware Virii.” <i>Journal in Computer Virology</i> 6 (1): 77–90. https://doi.org/10.1007/s11416-008-0092-2.

 [^Razaulla23RW]: Razaulla, Salwa, Claude Fachkha, Christine Markarian, Amjad Gawanmeh, Wathiq Mansoor, Benjamin C. M. Fung, and Chadi Assi.
 2023.
 “The Age of Ransomware: A Survey on the Evolution, Taxonomy, and Research Directions.” <i>IEEE Access</i> 11: 40698–723. https://doi.org/10.1109/ACCESS.2023.3268535.

+[^Greenberg24]: Greenberg, Andy.
+2024.
+“Ransomware Payments Hit a Record $1.1 Billion in 2023.” *WIRED*.
+February 7, 2024. https://www.wired.com/story/ransomware-payments-2023-breaks-record/.

 ## Social Networking
 The act of social networking refers to using any form of internet-based social media websites, such as Instagram, Twitter, and Facebook to stay connected with family and friends alike, while also sharing any multiple forms of media[^Kenton] (Kenton, 2023).
 From the examples listed, they each have different uses, for example, Instagram is a video and picture sharing application where others can like and share the things you upload.
 Twitter is a communication network, where users can share their thoughts by using hashtags.
 Lastly, Facebook is an application meant for connecting with friends and distant family members to remain in touch with them.
 The use of social networking can either be social, to communicate and interact with others online, or business, to talk about your field with likeminded individuals.
 It has changed “our means of gathering information and communicating with each other and contributing to both these practices through creative production”[^Fenton].
 While there are some advantages about social networking there are also some disadvantages such as the spreading of misinformation, anonymity, and cause depressive symptoms, anxiety, and low self-esteem[^Pantic].